openstack-archive/deb-python-aioeventlet/doc/using.rst

 .. function:: wrap_greenthread(gt)

-   Wrap an eventlet GreenThread or a greenlet into a Future object.
+   Wrap an eventlet GreenThread, or a greenlet, into a Future object.

    The Future object waits for the completion of a greenthread.
+The result or the exception of the greenthread will be stored in the Future object.

-   The greenthread or greenlet must be wrapped before its execution starts.
-   If the greenthread or greenlet is running or already finished, an exception is raised.
+   The greenthread must be wrapped before its execution starts.
+If the greenthread is running or already finished, an exception is raised.

    .. versionchanged:: 0.3

-     :func:`wrap_greenthread` now raises an exception if the greenthread is running or already finished.
+     An exception is now raised if the greenthread is running or already finished.
 In debug mode, the exception is not more logged to sys.stderr for greenthreads.

    Example of trollius coroutine waiting for a greenthread.
 The ``progress()`` callback is called regulary to see that the event loop in not blocked::